-VITAS Healthcare has been caring for patients near the end of life since 1978.
-As a Medicare-certified hospice, VITAS provides, free to patients and their families:
+VITAS Healthcare has been caring for advanced illness patients since 1978.
+As a Medicare-certified hospice, VITAS provides the following, free to patients and their families:

 - Physician services to assist in the palliation of the terminal illness and related conditions